Determining Your Eligibility

 Family Contribution (FC)

 The Family Contribution is calculated using information you provide on the Free Application for Federal Student Aid (FAFSA), CSS/Financial Aid PROFILE and other supplemental documents requested by the Office of Financial Aid.
 The FC is the sum of a calculated Parent Contribution and a calculated Student Contribution.

-The Parent Contribution is the amount your parents are expected to pay for certain college costs.
+The Parent Contribution is the amount your parents are expected to pay toward college costs.
 Most Harvey Mudd students are considered dependent, so it is rare for parental income or assets to be excluded from the FC equation.
 Harvey Mudd expects both parents to contribute to your educational expenses, regardless of marital status.
 For this reason, part of your family’s contribution may be an amount assessed from the noncustodial parent.

 Based on your grade level, Harvey Mudd requires a minimum expected contribution from summer earnings: first year, $1,500; second year, $1,750; third year, $1,900; and fourth year, $2,000.
 If you typically earn more than this minimum expectation, your contribution from income will be higher.
 You are expected to contribute either 50 percent of after-tax income or the minimum expected contribution, whichever is greater.